-In December 2020, the Company announced the beginning of the Wenden Stockpile project, awarded by the United States Defense Logistics Agency (DLA).
-The project was awarded to perform work on the United States Government's manganese stockpile located near Wenden, Arizona and confirm the viability of efficient electrolytic manganese metal (EMM) production using the Company's patented manganese process.
+In August 2021, the Company successfully produced Electrolytic Manganese Metal (EMM) in the final stages of the Wenden Stockpile Reclamation and Advanced Material Processing project.
+These results follow the 99% manganese extraction results achieved on the Wenden Stockpile material in February 2021.
+The project was awarded by the United States Defense Logistics Agency (DLA) to perform work on the United States Government's manganese stockpile located near Wenden, Arizona and confirm the viability of efficient electrolytic manganese metal (EMM) production using the Company's patented manganese process.